-Kevin and I decided that a one hour radius from Chattanooga would get us out into the country, but close enough to the city for visits.
-Within a week we found the perfect home on 33 acres in Spencer, Tn – just over an hour north of the city.
-It was a beautiful house and the the landscape reminded us of Vermont with green rolling hills and lots of farms.
+Kevin and I decided that a one-hour radius from Chattanooga would get us out into the country, but close enough to the city for visits.
+Within a week we found the perfect home on 33 acres in Spencer, Tn - just over an hour north of the city.
+It was a beautiful house and the landscape reminded us of Vermont with green rolling hills and lots of farms.
 Sadly we realized, as we imagined ourselves living there, that it was simply too rural.
-It was a twenty minute drive to a gas station and if we went to the city on a regular basis, we would begin to hate that one hour commute.
+It was a twenty-minute drive to a gas station and if we went to the city on a regular basis, we would begin to hate that one-hour commute.

 The next day we met the realtor and although we had already made our decision, we went to see the last two houses anyway.
 I'm so glad we did!
 The first house was beautiful - set back off the road on top of Lookout Mountain with hang-gliders floating overhead.
 We split up and wandered all over the house pointing out things here and there and then left.
 As we drove to the next location I asked Kevin, "So what did you think?"
 "You know what I think," he said.
 "I do?"
 I asked hopefully.
 "Yes.
 It's exactly what we've been looking for.
 We've found our house!"

-That was the “Moving South” part of the story.
+That was the "Moving South" part of the story.
 Settling in takes much, much longer.
-That’s the “Moving Forward” part and is an ongoing process.
-In Part 4 I’ll offer some tips about moving art and a few things that we’ve learned about our transition.
+That's the "Moving Forward" part and is an ongoing process.
+More about that in the next post.